[ Pronounced: Skuued ]

 This is the sport of skishoeing, a cross between skiing and snowshoeing.

 The Altai Hoks are the skis to slide.

-I do have some new Hoks in stock, contact me for details and pricing.
+Contact me for details and pricing.

 From altaiskis.com: The 145 has a little more “ski” DNA in it and works better for those looking to use the Hoks in a more downhill ski fashion.
 The 145 length has a bit more glide as well, but is less maneuverable in tight trees.
 The 145 has a bit more floatation for deep snow and bigger skiers.
 If you're looking for more ski then snowshoe, the 145 is the Hok for you!

 From altaiskis.com: The 125 is better as a snowshoe substitute, more maneuverable, better in thick woods and brush, lighter, and a little better grip.
 The 125 is also easier to control and use for those unfamiliar with skis.
 The length affects the boot/binding you use as well, with the 125 being easier to ski with a light boot or the universal binding.

 From altaiskis.com: The Kōm is a dedicated backcountry ski without many of the usual compromises.
 The Kōm can be skied with a downhill focus and it rises to lighter XCD touring use with a fun, stable feel.
 Read More about the Kōms.